-Many NFA owners are both avid shooters as well as collectors.
-We are always on the hunt for one more item to add to the collection or that missing accessory that we need to fill out our collection.
-At least that is the story we share with our spouse or significant other.
+Many NFA owners are avid shooters as well as collectors.
+If they shoot their guns on a regular basis, they soon begin to tinker and modify their weapons while some even dream of building their own.
 After the 1986 FOPA, which included the infamous Hughes Amendment, building a new full auto cannot be done as an individual, but other items can still be made.
-Of course we all know what that has done to the price of transferable machine guns.

-With the ever increasing prices on many of the NFA world’s most sought after items, there is a market that continues to increase in size.
+With the ever increasing prices on many of the NFA world’s most sought after items, there is a market that is increasing in size.
 This market is the semiautomatic versions of the original full auto weapons.
-There are the normal semi-auto versions of the AK, 1919A4, MG34, MG42, and M16 to name a few.
-There are also semi-auto versions of more rare transferable weapons such as the M2HB, PKM, RPD, SG43, BREN, and Vickers HMG.
-This article will focus on the build process for a “hole in the collection item.”
+An individual can purchase a semi auto version of the AK, 1919A4, MG34, and M16 to name a few.
+For those individuals that like to work with their hands, there is the option of building a semi auto version of the Vickers HMG.

 In 1999, Curtis Debord with American Delta Arms received BATF approval to manufacture a semi auto version of the Vickers.
 The needed modifications included the right side plate, action arms, the lock, and of course the firing linkage.
 Several of these semi auto versions were made and still command a decent price when they become available.
 However, production of this model stopped several years ago.
 Enter the homebuilder.

 Lonnie Ingram had wanted a semi Vickers for quite some time.
 After having a chance to examine several of them, he set out to build his own semi auto.
 He studied the BATF approval letter that clearly states the components that must be modified.
 He now offers the semi Vickers conversion set complete with instructions and parts.